the-wing/team-procs/Eng/Hiring.md

 As a Wing Employee who is taking part in the hiring process, please familiarize yourself with the steps below and each goal of the steps.

 ## Initial Screen
 Typically done over the phone after someone has submitted their application.
-The goal of this step is to assess a few things about the candidate:
- - Why are they interested in working at The Wing?
- - Why are they looking to make a change?
- - What is their timeline

 ## Onsite